A uniform kernel trick for high-dimensional two-sample problems: Introduction: an overview

-In this paper we explore a different alternative to avoid making this parametric decision.
-Specifically, we propose to use the distance that ``best separates'' $\P$ and $\Q$, that is, the supremum of all kernel distances given by
+There are various interesting proposals to deal with this problem in practice: the median heuristic of \cite{Borgwardt2006}; sample-splitting and optimization methods in \cite{Balakrishnan2012} and \cite{Gretton2020}; and aggregation methods such as \cite{Balakrishnan2012}.
+In this paper we explore an alternative to avoid making a parametric decision or splitting the data set.
+Our proposal can be included within the aggregative methods: we combine the information provided by different kernels by taking the supremum over the induced kernel metrics.
+Specifically, we use the metric that \enquote{best separates} $\operatorname{P}$ and $\operatorname{Q}$, that is, the supremum of all kernel distances given by